bolotnikov/gamedevland/docs/tower-defense.md

 }
 ```
 We will pass the config of the current tower as a parameter to the constructor of the `Tower` class.
 In addition, we will set the `this.place` field, in which we will place a `towerPlace` object.
-We also added `this.active` flag, indicating that this tower can fire at the moment and is not in reloading mode.
+We've also added `this.active` flag, indicating that this tower can fire immediately and is not in a reloading mode.

 Now we can build the tower.
 Each click on a tower place tile will build a higher level tower on that place.
 To implement the tower construction functionality, we have the `Game.onTowerPlaceClick` method.
 And to build a tower we must do the following:

-1. Increase the tower level for selected `towerPlace` object.
+1. Increase the tower level for a selected `towerPlace` object.
 2. Find a tower in the config with the same level as the selected `towerPlace` object.
 3. If there is such a tower, create a new tower object and save it in the `towerPlace` object.
 4. If a tower has already been built in a given place, then destroy its sprite.